Table of Contents Show

 Though the name might suggest otherwise, the practice of moochdocking requires the full consent of the property owner.
-It’s not like crashing a party you weren’t invited to.
+It’s not sneaking and staying in a designated campground.
 In fact, it’s sometimes a perfect excuse to visit an old friend when you’re passing through the area.

 If you see an RV, or a few of them, after hours in a parking lot, they might be lotdocking.
-Some retail businesses are very accommodating toward RVers.
+Some retail businesses are very accommodating toward RVers and offer free overnight parking, aka lotdocking.
 These include Walmart, Bass Pro Shops, Cabela’s, Sam’s Club, Cracker Barrel, Lowe’s, Home Depot, Pilot, and Flying J.

 The idea here is pretty much the same as with moochdocking.
-You’re looking for a short-term place to stop over that’s along the way and won’t cost you anything.
+You’re looking for a short-term place to stay overnight that’s along the way and won’t cost you anything.
 When lotdocking, don’t just assume that you’ll be welcome.
 Contact the business in advance and make sure it’s okay.
 The manager will appreciate the heads-up and can make you aware of any essential ground rules or policies.

 Also, it’s good practice to shop with them before you leave.
 It’s not a requirement, but it’s an excellent way of showing thanks, and it helps keep the lots open for others.

-Dispersed camping is setting up camp somewhere other than an established campground area.
+Just like the definition of boondocking, dispersed camping is setting up camp somewhere other than developed campgrounds.
 However, it could be right on the edge of the campground, and you may still be in a designated space.
-(Having designated camping areas helps the federal agencies to manage the properties better and protect sensitive areas.)

 Dispersed camping also means no amenities, not even bathrooms, though there may be a water spigot nearby.